Internal communications definition

 Internal communication is a continuous process within an organization that keeps employees informed and connected using verbal, written, and digital channels.
 It promotes a shared understanding of company goals, values, and guidelines across departments.
 By establishing a clear, trusted voice, internal communication supports transparency and ensures everyone stays updated on the latest initiatives, enhancing the overall employee experience.

-It’s 2024, and our workforces don’t look like they used to.
+Let’s face it, today’s workforces don’t look like they used to.
 With the rise of technology tools, globalization, and the lasting impacts of recent global disruptions, internal communicators are now facing new and evolving challenges.
 Success in internal communications means reaching employees with hyper-personalized, timely messages that contribute to a positive employee experience, engagement, and productivity.
 On the other hand, ineffective communication strategies can leave employees feeling confused, unproductive, and disconnected from company initiatives.

 In this post, we explore what internal communication means today, focusing on data-driven strategies and best practices to help you drive successful change in your organization.